mszalbach/sirigo/docs/adr.md

 - Documentation remains concise and focused on decisions and high-level system structure
 - Some detailed sections from a full Arc42 document may be omitted, but the most important architectural decisions and context will be captured
 - This approach should be easier to maintain for a small project

+## 20251213-1 Not using an architecture pattern like MVP for the TUI

+accepted

+### Context

+An architecture pattern like MVP increases testability and separates logic from views.
+However, this introduces additional interfaces, functions, and structs to maintain the separation.

+### Decision

+The current TUI implementation has relatively simple UI elements.
+Applying MVP would distribute related code across multiple files, making it harder to understand the complete flow in one place.
+Since the TUI is view-focused with minimal business logic, the overhead of the pattern outweighs the benefits at this stage.
+If the project becomes significantly more complex, this decision should be reassessed.

+### Consequences

+- TUI logic and visual things are cluttered into one file
+- testability is not possible without rendering the TUI in the tests and checking the outcome
+- overall LOC will be less without the pattern and parts beloging togehter will stay togehter